RobertGleison/database-generator-sharkTank/README.md

 - **Hibernate:** An object-relational mapping (ORM) framework that facilitates the mapping of Java objects to database tables.

+- **PostgreSQL:** The final database file was generated in PostgreSQL, a Relational Database Management System.

 ## Relational Model
 <br>
 <br>